isaacnmm/pestpolicy-hugo2XX/content/posts/best-lawn-mower-with-mulcher/index.md

 ###  **2. PowerSmart DB2321C Black and RedLawn Mower**

 If you have a small yard, PowerSmart DB2321C is a good choice.
 Its a two-in-one mower with an option for side-discharge or mulching.
 Its powered by a 161 cc engine to deliver a substantial cutting speed and power.
-This capacity gives you several hours of cutting before refilling. - The 21-inch cutting deck gives you greater cutting speeds so you wont have to run your engine for long -[Mowing Lawn Turf](https://www.canr. msu.
+This capacity gives you several hours of cutting before refilling. - The 21-inch cutting deck gives you greater cutting speeds so you wont have to run your engine for long -[Mowing Lawn Turf](https://www.canr.msu.

 edu/resources/mowing-lawn-turf).